 AIM: To address the therapeutic efficacy of various treatment regimens in genotype 3 selecting randomized clinical trials and prospective National Cohort Studies.

 METHODS: (1) PEG-INF-based therapy including sofosbuvir (SOF) + RBV for 12 wk vs SOF+RBV 24w; (2) SOF+RBV therapy 12 w/16w vs 24w; and (3) the role of RBV in SOF + daclatasvir (DCV) and SOF + ledipasvir (LDV) combinations.
-This meta-analysis provides robust information with the intention of addressing treatment strategy for HCV genotype 3.
+This meta-analysis provides robust information with the intention of addressing treatment strategy for hepatitis C virus genotype 3.

 RESULTS: A combination treatment including SOF+RBV+PEG-IFN for 12 wk notes better SVR than with only SOF + RBV for 12 wk, although its association with more frequent adverse effects may be a limiting factor.
 Longer duration therapy with SOF + RBV (24 wk) has achieved higher SVR rates than shorter durations (12 or 16 wk).
 SOF+LDV are not an ideal treatment for genotype 3.